infor-design/enterprise-ng/src/soho/modal-dialog/README.md

 ### Usage

-Creating modal dialogs required the injection of the service `SohoModalDialogService` into the hosting component.
+Creating modal dialogs requires the injection of the service `SohoModalDialogService` into the hosting component.
 To access this service, you will need to inject `SohoModalDialogService` into the constructor of the relevant class.
 If this is a class managed by Angular (such as a Component) then adding the following will work: